wangziqi2013/wangziqi2013.github.io/_posts/2020-12-18-store-buffer.markdown

 This paper proposes a store buffer prefetching scheme for handling store bursts.
 The paper observes that, on data intensive applications, the store buffer can incur a significant portion of pipeline stalls due to stores not being drained in a timely manner.
 Previous proposals suggest that issuing cache coherence requests for prefetching can reduce such effect on the pipeline, but still leaves much space for optimization.
+This paper, on the other hand, employs a simple state machine to recognize common burst-write patterns, and issues prefetching requests even before the store operation enters the store buffer.
+Compared with previous approcahes, this proposal requires less stringent timing between the prefetching and the actual access.